gfpeltier/EE422CAssignment2/README.md

 This is a test.
-now it is slightly different
+now it is slightly different.... a little more.t